 Teacher Education Admission

+Acceptance and enrollment at Savannah State University (SSU) does not automatically make one a candidate in the Teacher Education Program.
+In accordance with Board of Regents, the Georgia Professional Standards Commission, and the School of Teacher Education, candidates must be formally screened and apply for admission to professional education.
 During the first three semesters, students interested in the teacher education program should take EDUC 2110 – Investigating Critical/Contemporary Issues in Education, EDUC 2120 – Exploring Socio-Cultural Diversity, and EDUC 2130 - Exploring Teaching & Learning.
-Students should also fill as many General Education requirements as possible.
-PSYC 1101 is a prerequisite for the teacher education major and will also count as a Social Science in Core Area E requirements.
+Students should also complete as many General Education requirements as possible.
+PSYC 2103 is a prerequisite for the teacher education major and will also count as a Social Science in Core Area E requirements.

-Students interested in teacher education must apply for admission to the Teacher Education Program.
-This is a policy that undergraduate teacher education programs adhere to as a part of the degree process.
+Students interested in teacher education will have to apply for admission to the Teacher Education Program.
 In order for the student to be admitted into the teacher education program, the student must have:

-- Completed at least 45 semester hours of accredited college coursework.
+4. Completed at least 45 semester hours of accredited college coursework

-- Achieved a cumulative GPA of 2.50 for all attempted hours in the system core curriculum and lower division courses as required for teacher preparation programs.
+5. Achieved a cumulative GPA of 2.50 (4.0 scale) grade point average for all attempted hours in the system core curriculum Areas A—F

-- Exhibited responsible, professional behavior in all classes, field experience, and interactions with peers and faculty.
+9. Exhibited responsible, professional behavior in all classes and interactions with peers and faculty (see survey)

 For more information about admittance into the teacher education program, contact the Office of Teacher Education at 912-358-4100.